Thursday, July 9, 2020

 CHESS BLUES

 There was a time in history when the Blues reigned supreme.
 We don't hear a lot about the blues these days, other than as background music for boner-pill commercials or as excerpts sprinkled into Hollywood movies every now and then.
 But the foundations of the Blues deserve better than to be relegated into a commercialized footnote in history.
-The Chess Brothers, Leonard and Phil, set up shop in Chicago during the the apogee of the Blues era.
+The Chess Brothers, Leonard and Phil, set up shop in Chicago during the apogee of the Blues era.
 With Willie Dixon acting as musical director, Leonard and Phil Chess managed to coax a veritable Who's Who of Blues musicians into the studio to make recordings.
 The results are often priceless.
 And important.
-Not only did the Chess brothers actually pay these musicians, they nurtured them into making the best sound possible during these studio sessions.
+Not only did the Chess brothers actually pay these musicians, nurtured them into making the best sound possible during these studio sessions.
 A parade of Blues royalty passed through the Chess studios at 2120 South Michigan Avenue—a feat so laudatory that the Rolling Stones would later pay homage to the legendary studio's street address.
-If you're a new listener to post-War urban blues, or are unfamiliar with the Chess label and its subsidiaries, you must own this box set.
+If you're a new listener to post-War urban blues or are unfamiliar with the Chess label and its subsidiaries, you must own this box set.
 If, on the other hand, you're like me and your CD and LP collections contain scores of re-issues of individual artists who recorded for Chess, Checker, and the like...you must own this box set.
 Do not fear over-duplication.
-This is no mere collection of the "best of" each artist included in the set, but is a true cross-section of styles and artists recorded during the incredibly important two decades after World War II by the Chess brothers.
+This is no mere collection of the "best of" each artist included in the set but is a true cross-section of styles and artists recorded during the incredibly important two decades after World War II by the Chess brothers.
 Major artists--Muddy Waters, Howlin' Wolf, Little Walter, et al--are represented by several songs each, ranging from their earliest to their later recordings.
 Most impressive, though, is the breadth of artists, major and minor, and the quality of the song selection.
 From the gritty Robert Nighthawk to the urbane Lloyd Glenn to the soulful Etta James, the creators of this collection have managed to bring together some of the most interesting, moving, and important recordings of the post-War era.
 When listening to these CD's you'll hear famous classics like Otis Rush's "So Many Roads, So Many Trains," as well as unnoticed gems like Willie Dixon's "Walking the Blues" (a little gimmicky, but a rare chance to hear some terrific unaccompanied riffs by Lafayette Leake).
 The quality of the music is almost matched by the very informative booklet, which contains some terrific photos (included here).
 (Amazon)

 This collection is expansive, with well over four hours of music packed into four CDs.
 101 cuts from the most important post-WWII blues label, including 19 unreleased recordings and over two dozen singles making their album debuts (which means those with every Chess re-issue only own about half this set!).
 Superb